Chronology of World War II

 Battle of the Hedgerows

-In the Streets of the Liberated Minsk, 3 July 1944
+In the Streets of the Liberated Minsk

-In the streets of the liberated Minsk
+In the Streets of the Liberated Minsk

 Entry of the French in Sienna, July 1944